dav/Shquizzer/README.md

 # Shquizzer

+*This project is a Work In Progress and does not work yet*

 Create and take quizzes from Google Sheets

 Using this app you can specify a Google Sheet from which to